LaravelDaily/Booking-Com-Simulation-Laravel/course/01-roles-permissions.md

   )
 ```

-A typical query of Spatie package - get all permissions by user:
+A typical query of the Spatie package - get all permissions by user:
 ```
 select
   "permissions".*,